 Two Sites, One Huge Opportunity In Newmarket

-8 Roxburgh Street, Newmarket.
-A strategically-located landholding in Newmarket, which is currently under-developed when viewed against the growth fundamentals being seen region-wide, has been placed on the market for sale.
-The prime 1,318sqm north-facing …
+A strategically-located landholding in Newmarket, which is currently under-developed when viewed against the growth fundamentals being seen region-wide, has been placed on the market for sale. <img src=”https://img.scoop.co.nz/stories/images/2106/a4dfeb976ddf15f125b0.jpeg” …

 A strategically-located landholding in Newmarket, which is currently under-developed when viewed against the growth fundamentals being seen region-wide, has been placed on the market for sale.